 When your company is at a nascent stage, maintaining one-on-one relationships with your prospects is easier, but as your company starts to grow, this becomes literally impossible.
 That is where automation tools come to the rescue.

 According to business.com, 47% of nurtured leads make larger purchases compared to those who buy immediately.
 Since most of your prospective leads are not ready to buy your product yet, the follow-up process can be automated to move them to the next stage of their purchase cycle.

 6. PPC Marketing and Retargeting Ads:

 98% of manufacturing companies pay to promote their website.
 In the manufacturing industry, content marketing and paid advertising have to co-exist, both cannot replace each other.
 In PPC marketing, you pay a certain amount for each click on your advertisement.

 You can generate predictable and targeted traffic to your website with Pay Per Click (PPC) marketing.
 When your advertisement goes live, it shows up throughout the web like Google, Facebook, LinkedIn, etc. You can choose to target your ad to a prospective customer by their location, age, and gender.

-Digital era has transformed the way company has been marketing their products.
-The manufacturing industry has been laid back to the emerging marketing strategy but has now slowly adapted to the new technologies and the potential of digital marketing.
-Marketing for manufacturing companies now means working in tandem with traditional and digital channels to enhance relationships.
+The Digital era has transformed the way companies have been marketing their products.
+The manufacturing industry has had a laid back trend to emerging marketing strategies but has now slowly adapted to the new technologies and the potential of digital marketing.
+Digital marketing for manufacturers now means paying due heed to the trending promotional strategies, while working in tandem with traditional channels to enhance relationships.

-Fractional CMO helped one of the India's largest Confectionary Manufacturing Companies to increase their International Sales Qualified lead by 3X in just first 30 days
+Fractional CMO helped one of the India's largest Confectionary Manufacturing Companies to increase their International Sales Qualified leads by 3X in just first 30 days.